 Food and Nutritional Politics: We approach the issues of food and nutrition from a few angles, including the quality and affordability of food available to vulnerable communities, labor exploitation in food industries, and the overall impact of food production practices on health.
-We devote much of our efforts under this priority to community-based events and workshops featuring short lectures on subjects such as ingredient labeling, organic and inorganic food production practices, farm worker health and safety, and the potential uses of healthy nutrition and herbs in healing from violence and from damage caused by inequity or oppression.
+We devote much of our efforts under this priority to community-based events and workshops featuring short lectures on subjects such as ingredient labeling, “food deserts” in low-income communities of color in the U.S., organic and inorganic food production practices, farm worker health and safety, and the potential uses of healthy nutrition and herbs in healing from violence and from damage caused by inequity or oppression.

 Sexual Violence and Exploitation: We address sexual violence and exploitation as a source of injuries, illnesses, and trauma-related disabilities.
 We also work on training service providers to work with survivors of sexual violence, sexual exploitation and sex trafficking, and on leadership development with survivors.
 We have a core commitment to “survivor-driven” conversations and efforts, and approach any work we take on in this area as an opportunity to foreground the voices, insights, and experiences of survivors of sexual violence and exploitation.
 We are also committed to approaching our work in this area with a “race-conscious” lens, and explicitly engage the relationships between disability, race, gender, youth, citizenship, and sexuality in generating extreme sexual vulnerability, or cutting off pathways that victims of violence need to regain safety and heal.